jrmenzel/vimix_os/docs/kernel/devices/ramdisk.md

 See `RAMDISK_EMBEDDED` in `MakefileCommon.mk`.

-## Loaded by a Boot Loader
+## Loaded by a Boot Loader: initrd

-Boot loaders and qemu can load a file into RAM and provide the location to the [kernel](../kernel.md) via the device tree file.
+Boot loaders and qemu can load a file into RAM and provide the location to the [kernel](../kernel.md) via the [device tree file](../../misc/device_tree.md).

 ---